 Best ways to earn

-When using your Chase Sapphire Preferred Card, you’ll earn 2X points on travel (not booked through Chase Ultimate Rewards) and 3X points on eligible dining, delivery, takeout, select streaming services, and online grocery purchases (excluding Target, Walmart, and wholesale clubs).
+When using your Chase Sapphire Preferred Card, you’ll earn 2X points on other travel purchases and 3X points on dining, select streaming services, and online groceries.
 Dining out can include restaurants, fast food, and even delivery services.
 The travel category includes some expenses you might not consider, such as:

 - Airfare